Fail Better: How Teachers Can Help Students Overcome Failure, Perfectionism, Procrastination, Imposter Syndrome and Test Anxiety

 Packed with actionable strategies, and part of the InnerDrive Teacher CPD Academy series that dives deep into key areas that matter to teachers, this book provides a clear blueprint for tackling barriers to learning.

 Mark Roberts is the author of the bestsellers Boys Don’t Try? and The Boy Question.
 He also writes for Tes on subjects including pedagogy and educational research.
-Mark is Director of Research and English teacher at Carrickfergus Grammar School in Northern Ireland.
+Mark is Director of Research and an English teacher at Carrickfergus Grammar School in Northern Ireland.